devdogio/RucksackDocs/Docs/Collections/CollectionSlotUI.md

 Inside a collection UI slots are used.
 A slot represents a single item in the collection and displays all information about the item.

+> You can create any design you like, so long the UI references are assigned in the ItemCollectionSlotUI component.

 ![](Assets/ItemCollectionSlotUI.png)

 ## Input handlers